 - It's hard to tick her off, but she's apparently very scary when she is angry.
 So scary even Kyousuke cringed at the possibility of angering her in the eight light novel.
 She's also the main reason Kirino and Kyousuke have such a bad relationship

 - In episode 16 of season 2, after having been Demoted to Extra for a very long time, she finally snaps when she has a "final fight" with Kirino.
 Kyousuke thought they were just going to talk, but Manami literally delivers a gut punch to Kirino to let her know how she feels regarding their relationship.
 Perhaps not too surprisingly, she's the only one they've told who isn't pleased at all about it.

 - Big Bad: The main problem for a while was Kirino and Kyousuke's strained relationship, Manami started that strained relationship, do the math.

 - Bitch in Sheep's Clothing: Manami seems like the sweetest, most down-to-earth girl in the lot, but she's quite capable of destroying those that anger her.
-She convinced Kyousuke to idolize mediocrity, ruining him in Kirino's eyes, and when Kirino confronted her about it, she unashamedly told her that she was creepy and sick for loving her brother; in one fell swoop her words, deliberate or otherwise, destroys the siblings' relationship, brings about Kirino's vicious behavior, and ultimately is implied to have inspired Kirino's love of little-sister Eroge.
+She convinced Kyousuke to idolize mediocrity, ruining him in Kirino's eyes, and when Kirino confronted her about it, she told her that she was creepy and sick for loving her brother; indirectly destroying the siblings' relationship, bringing about Kirino's vicious behavior.

 - Blind Without 'Em: Manami cannot see well without her glasses.
 A common thing between her and Kyousuke in the original light novels has him playfully swiping her glasses while she blindly tries to take them back.